JCSDA-internal/.github/.github/ISSUE_TEMPLATE/data-ingest.md

 ## Ingest description

-**Instructions:** Please provide values for the following entries and set the experiment lifetime for the data to be ingested to "science" to avoid it being scrubbed (see MISSING for more information).
-Then delete this line.**
+**Instructions:** Please provide values for the following entries and set the experiment lifetime for the data to be ingested to "science" to avoid it being scrubbed (see instructions at the end of this template for more information).
+Then delete this line.

 Description: